 Our doctor of ministry program is designed to sharpen your skills in biblical interpretation for the preaching of the Word of God.
 Through class lectures, directed reading, and ministry-related papers and projects, you’ll learn how to more effectively interpret Scripture and apply God’s Word to practical questions and life situations.

-The Doctor of Ministry degree is a 32-credit professional development program for men engaged in full-time pastoral or missionary ministry who have completed a Master of Divinity degree at a recognized seminary.
-Included in these 32 credits are 3 credits for the writing of a dissertation on some aspect of ministry philosophy or practice.
-The topic for this dissertation must be approved by the coordinator of Professional ministry Programs and the dean of the Seminary before the writing and evaluation may begin.
+The doctor of ministry program consists of 32 credits of professional development courses for men engaged in full-time pastoral or missionary ministry who have completed a master of divinity degree.
+Included in these 32 credits are 6 credits for the writing of a dissertation focused on some dimension of the ministry of expository preaching.

 The following courses are required:

 - Application of Expository Preaching in Ministry Context